-- Trajectory (2014) sets a novel approach for addressing the immediate housing shortfall in the local area.
-This involves the supply for South Cambridgeshire and Cambridge being aggregated in order to demonstrate a five year supply for South Cambridgeshire.
-The justification, was dismissed by the Inspector during the Waterbeach Appeals (RD/Strat/330;340).
-The approach set out in the Memorandum is likely to result in less development being brought forward through the development management process, further exacerbating issues of under supply in South Cambridgeshire. - (b.)
+- The Memorandum of Understanding for the Greater Cambridge Joint Housing Trajectory (2014) sets a novel approach for addressing the immediate housing shortfall in the local area.
+As set out in Matter 3 this involves the supply for South Cambridgeshire and Cambridge being aggregated in order to demonstrate a five year supply for South Cambridgeshire.
+The justification for this approach was dismissed by the Inspector during the Waterbeach Appeals (RD/Strat/330;340). - 2.17 The MoU cites paragraph 035 of the Planning Practice Guidance2.
+This passage of national guidance, in our view, refers to dealing with past undersupply through the duty to cooperate, rather than the identification of sites to meet a joint housing need for the future 5 years despite both plans claiming to be meeting the Objectively Assessed Needs. - (b.)
 Is the methodology used consistent with the advice in Planning Practice Guidance?
 (Where technical matters are in dispute, the Inspector will expect the Councils and relevant representors to provide a statement of common ground so as to narrow and/or clarify areas of agreement and dispute.
-This will enable the examination hearings to focus on the implications of such matters rather than the underlying technical data.) - 2.1 The process of deriving the OAN is generally consistent with that set out in National Guidance.
-However, there two key matters that need to be updated to ensure that the figure remains up-to-date: - 1) The National Planning Practice Guidance, Paragraph Reference 017 indicates that the household projections produced by the Department for Communities and Local Government, such as those used in the most recent update of the EEFM, are "statistically robust and based on nationally consistent assumptions".
+This will enable the examination hearings to focus on the implications of such matters rather than the underlying technical data.) - 2.18 The process of deriving the OAN is generally consistent with that set out in National Guidance.
+However, there two key matters that need to be updated to ensure that the figure remains up-to-date: - 1) The National Planning Practice Guidance, Paragraph Reference 0173 indicates that the household projections produced by the Department for Communities and Local Government, such as those used in the most recent update of the EEFM, are "statistically robust and based on nationally consistent assumptions".
 The modelling exercise therefore needs to be updated to reflect these more recent assumptions. - 2) A principal difference between the assumptions within the EEFM and the preferred requirement contained within the local plan are occupancy ratios.
 The Technical Report assumes that the occupancy for South Cambridgeshire will be 2.42.
 This is the second highest rate within the Housing Market Area, after Cambridge (2.54).
 The projections need to take into account hidden or concealed households within South Cambridgeshire, which may be keeping household size artificially high.